aidanok/permapaste/README.md

 ## Potential Future Features

 - More content types supported
-- WSIWYG editor for Markdown or and other rich text formats
+- WSIWYG editor for Markdown or other rich text formats
-- Streamlined UX for the different use-cases.
+- Streamline UX for the different use-cases.
+- File attachments

 ## Privacy